Posted on October 12, 2020

 The body uses two forms of CoQ10.
 Ubiquinone is the better-known form, which is the oxidized form, and used primarily for energy production inside the cell.
-Ubiquinol plays a primary role of decreasing oxidative damage caused by lipid peroxidation within the mitochondria of the cell.
+Ubiquinol plays a primary role in decreasing oxidative damage caused by lipid peroxidation within the mitochondria of the cell.
 According to research, plasma ubiquinol is decreased in patients with hyperlipidemia.

 There is evidence that suggests that the ability to convert ubiquinone to ubiquinol may diminish with age.
 This decrease is apparent at 40 years of age, with a slow but continuous decline thereafter.
 The result is reduced protection against oxidative stress and reduced energy levels.
-This is not only in the cells, but in muscles and brain tissue.
+This is not only in the cells but in muscles and brain tissue.

 Published clinical and experimental research shows that ubiquinol impacts cardiovascular health, neuronal metabolism, renal health, oral health, and genes related to lipid/lipoprotein metabolism and inflammation.